SEVEN STEPS TO SURVIVE THE SILLY SEASON

 Step Five: Get some sleep

 Late nights and a change in diet, can effect you sleep quality.
-When you do not sleep well, you will feel sluggish and experience higher cortisol levels which severely decrease your chances of losing fat.
-Further, do not sit there and stress about overeating either.
-Know that the body will even itself out.
-Think about how many meals make up a month… if you eat poorly for a few of these, it will not cause long term damage.
+When you do not sleep well, you will feel sluggish, experience higher cortisol levels and generally make you feel less energised.

 Step Six: Be social